elzeardjs/elzeard/README.md

 <br />

-# Build complex node apps with as much code as efforts. 🌿
+# OOP Data Manager based on Knex and Joi. 🌿

 ## Introduction